nimangazinBrock/lmsx-redirect/Readme.md

 ### Setup

-- Dependent libraries installed by running 'python -m pip install -r requirements.txt'
+- Dependent libraries installed by running `python -m pip install -r requirements.txt`
 - A file named bdsp_config.json need to be filled before running
 - Create the required tables by running the SQL scripts in tables folder on the database being used